Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 Loading...

-He also said he wants to invest $2 trillion in infrastructure, something every president says he wants to invest in, but has been unable to get the parties to agree on how to pay for it.
+He also said he wants to invest $2 trillion in infrastructure, something every president says he wants to invest in but has been unable to get the parties to agree on how to pay for it.

 It sounded as if Harris was on track to pivoting to a new emphasis on the economy when she was picked to be Biden's running mate when she talked about Trump spoiling the economy he inherited from Obama.
 But that was not something much talked about during these four days.

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.